 To capture the truly unique photos, take pictures from out of the ordinary locations and angles.
-Get the shot of a venue through trees, or take great portraits by using the a bird’s point of view, which means you need to get up high and shoot downward.
-This trick also helps improve the lighting and remove flare.
-Use what is around you and view the world through a different perspectives.
+Get the shot of a venue through trees, or take great portraits by using a birds point of view, which means you need to get up high and shoot downward.
+This trick also helps improve the lighting and removes the glare.
+Use what is around you and view the world through different perspectives.
 For example, how would a child see the party?

 3. Kill The Flash Whenever Possible